fritzy/gists.fritzy.io/2014-08-14-postgres-as-a-keystore.md

 SELECT * FROM documentstore_get_by_field('lastname', 'myusers', 'Fritz', 10);
 ```

-Let me now on [@fritzy](http://twitter.com/fritzy) Twitter if you have any questions, fixes, or comments.
+Let me know on [@fritzy](http://twitter.com/fritzy) Twitter if you have any questions, fixes, or comments.
 I currently have availability for consulting work through [&yet](https://andyet.com).